Blockchain Networks Are Bureaucracies Par Excellence

 I have also left out the legal basis of bureaucratic organizations, usually found in constitutional law, because the exact legal definition of blockchain networks is still to be determined.
 That said, it is only a matter of time before blockchain networks become recognized by and integrated into both traditional and emerging legal frameworks.

 What’s bureaucratic about blockchain governance?

 Given that the defining feature of a bureaucratic organization is protocol, i.e. the rules and procedures governing its operations and the handling of the information that it administers, the idea that blockchains are bureaucracies should strike no one as far-fetched.

-But if everything is increasingly fixed and formal, why is network governance so messy?
-The reason is that, in most cases, still only a small portion of the overall system is transparently formalized.
-Crucially, the political process preceding the changing of the rules is often undefined and thus disorganized.
+But if everything is increasingly structured, why is network governance so messy?
+The reason is that, in most cases, only a small portion of the overall system is transparently formalized.
+For example, the political process preceding the changing of the rules is often undefined and thus disorganized.
 While some view the lack of formal off-chain governance as more of a feature than a flaw, it can also paralyze development and, in my opinion, does more to conceal power capture than help avoid it.

 The bigger picture

 Historically, the full deployment of a general purpose technology such as mechanization or electricity has resulted in the emergence of organizational standards native to their era — a new normal way of doing things.